Email: James dot Shields at warwick dot ac dot uk

 Journal articles and chapters

-‘Le Pen, Mélenchon, Macron: Diversifying political populism in France’, forthcoming in Populist Challengers and Mainstream Parties in Western Europe Today, eds.
-D. Albertazzi and D. Vampa (Routledge, 2019).
+‘Le Pen, Mélenchon, Macron: Diversifying Political Populism in France’, Populism and New Patterns of Political Competition in Western Europe, eds.
+D. Albertazzi and D. Vampa (Routledge, 2021), 92-111 (link).

 ‘Departmental Elections and the Changing Landscape of French Politics’, Regional and Federal Studies, 26 (3), 2016: 395-406 (link).